pomdb/pomdb-go/README.md

 #### `Delete(model interface{})`

-This method is used to delete an existing object in the database. `model` must be a pointer to an interface that embeds the `pomdb.Model` struct, or defines an `ID` field of type `pomdb.ULID`.
-If [soft-deletes](#soft-deletes) are enabled, the object will be marked as deleted, and will be excluded from queries:
+This method is used to delete an existing object in the database. `model` must be a pointer to an interface that embeds the `pomdb.Model` struct, or defines an `ID` field of type `pomdb.ULID`, e.g.:

 > **Equivalent to** `DELETE FROM users WHERE id = '...'`